tmm1/tmm1.github.com/_posts/2013-12-26-ruby21-objspace.md

 ObjectSpace in ruby contains many useful heap debugging utilities.

-Since 1.9, ruby has also shipped with `objspace.so`, which ads even more methods to the ObjectSpace module:
+Since 1.9 ruby has included `objspace.so` which adds even more methods to the ObjectSpace module:

 ``` ruby
 ObjectSpace.each_object{ |o| ... }